T-cadherin: Mediation of intracellular signaling in vascular cells

 Though T-cadherin can mediate weak adhesion in aggregation assays in vitro, the lack of intracellular domain suggests that T-cadherin is not involved in stable cell-cell adhesion.
 In vivo T-cadherin was detected on the apical cell surface of the chick intestinal epithelium.
 In cultures of transfected MDCS cells, T-cadherin was also expressed apically, whereas N-cadherin located basolaterally corresponded to the zone of cell contacts.

 The apical cell surface distribution of T-cadherin was proposed to possibly endow T-cadherin with recognition functions.
 In confluent cultures of vascular cells, T-cadherin was distributed equally over the entire cell surface, in contrast to VE-cadherin, which was restricted to the cell junctions.
 In migrating vascular cells, T-cadherin was located at the leading edge as revealed by confocal microscopy.
 The distribution of T-cadherin on the cell membrane is restricted to lipid rafts where it co-localizes with signal-transducing molecules.
 These data strongly implicates T-cadherin in intracellular signaling rather than adhesion.

 Studying signaling effects of low density lipoproteins (LDL) in vascular smooth muscles (VSMCs), T-cadherin was isolated and identified as new LDL receptor using human aortic media and the ligand-blotting method.
 The properties of T-cadherin as an LDL receptor were markedly different from the presently known types of LDL receptors.
 LDL binding to T-cadherin leads to the activation of Erk 1/2 tyrosine kinase and the nuclear translocation of NF-kappaB.

 T-cadherin overexpression in ECs facilitates spontaneous cell migration, formation of stress fibers and change of the phenotype from quiescent to promigratory.
 T-cadherin expression results in LDL-induced migration of T-cadherin expressing cells compared to control.
 It is likely that T-cadherin regulates cell migration and phenotype via activation of small G-proteins with subsequent actin reorganization.
-RhoA/ROCK activation is necessary for cell contraction, stress fiber assembly and inhibition of spreading, while Rac is required for the formation of membrane protrusions and actin-rich lamellopodia at the leading edge of migrating cells.
+RhoA/ROCK activation is necessary for cell contraction, stress fiber assembly and inhibition of spreading, while Rac is required for the formation of membrane protrusions and actin-rich lamellipodia at the leading edge of migrating cells.